daniel-ishitani/zypsy/README.md

 The project requires **node >=18.19**, so check if you have the correct version.
 Install yarn globally `npm install -g yarn`, then install the dependencies with `yarn` on the backend folder.

 Run `yarn` in backend folder to install dependencies.
 Run the server with `yarn start`.
 The API is served at [http://localhost:9000](http://localhost:9000/), and you can go to `/docs` to explore the API documentation.

+## Starting the frontend

+The fronted was developed using **node v22.11.0**.
+Install the dependencies with `npm install --legacy-peer-deps` in the frontend folder.

+Run the server with `npm run dev`.
+The app is served at [http://localhost:3000](http://localhost:3000/).

+Run tests with `npm run test` or `npm run test -- path/to/test/file` if you want to run a single test.